 “I didn’t become a Catholic in order to purify the church,” Dorothy once said to Robert Coles.
 “I knew someone, years ago, who kept telling me that if [the Catholic Workers] could purify the church, then she would convert.
 I thought she was teasing me when she first said that, but after a while I realized she meant what she was saying.
 Finally, I told her I wasn’t trying to reform the church or take sides on all the issues the church was involved in; I was trying to be a loyal servant of the church Jesus had founded.
 She thought I was being facetious.
 She reminded me that I had been critical of capitalism and America, so why not Catholicism and Rome? … My answer was that I had no reason to criticize Catholicism as a religion or Rome as the place where the Vatican is located….
 As for Catholics all over the world, including members of the church, they are no better than lots of their worst critics, and maybe some of us Catholics are worse than our worst critics.”

 Pleased as she was when the Liturgy was translated into English, she didn’t take kindly to smudging the border between the sacred and mundane.
-When a priest close to the community used a coffee cup for a chalice at a Mass celebrated in the soup kitchen on First Street, she afterward took the cup, kissed it, and buried it in the back yard.
+When a priest close to the community used a coffee cup for a chalice at a Mass celebrated in the soup kitchen on First Street, she afterward took the cup, kissed it, and buried it.
 It was no longer suited for coffee — it had held the Blood of Christ.
 I learned more about the Eucharist that day than I had from any book or sermon.
 It was a learning experience for the priest as well — thereafter he used a chalice.

 Dorothy’s sensitivity for the sacred helps explain her love, rare at the time, of the Orthodox Church, famous — or infamous — for its reluctance to modernize, rationalize, speed up or streamline its liturgical life.
 (A joke: How many Orthodox Christians does it take to change a light-bulb?
 Answer: none.
 “Change!?
 What is this ‘change’?
 And, by the way, what is a light bulb?”)
 Dorothy longed for the reunion of the Church.
 She occasionally took me to the meetings of a small group in New York City, the Third Hour it was called, that brought together Catholic and Orthodox Christians, as well as at least one Anglican, the poet W.H.
 Auden.
 It was Dorothy who brought me to visit the Russian Orthodox cathedral up on East 97th Street where she introduced me to the Russian priest serving there, Father Matvei Stadniuk, who was later appointed dean of the Epiphany Cathedral in Moscow and secretary to the Patriarch of the Russian Orthodox Church.
 In 1988, it was Father Matvei who launched the first project of Christian volunteer hospital service in what was still Soviet Russia, and it was he, not I, who recalled our first meeting 26 years earlier, but only when I had given him a copy of my biography of Dorothy.
 “Dorothy Day?
 Did you know her?”
 And then he looked more closely at my face and said, “I knew you when you a young man, when Dorothy brought you to our church.”